 Volunteering also gives you a chance to extend your social network and strengthen existing relationships by committing to a shared activity together.

 The 2018 “Volunteering in America” report found that 77.34 million American adults volunteered the year before.
-Altogether, volunteers put in nearly 6.9 billion hours, worth an estimated $167 billion in economic value.
+Altogether, volunteers put in nearly seven billion hours, worth an estimated $167 billion in economic value.

 Do you find that your business or life lessons could benefit others?
 Maybe you’re passionate about a product or service you use and want others to reap the same benefit.
 Volunteer with a like-minded organization.
-The experience could also be the first step toward learning a new skill that translates to expanded job duties.
+The experience could also be the first step toward learning a new skill that translates into enhanced or advanced work responsibilities.

 April is National Volunteer Month.
 Contact your local nonprofit or visit your area chamber of commerce website for opportunities to get involved.

 Article provided by Local Government Federal Credit Union.